-CAPTURING AND DESTROYING METHANE FROM COAL AND TRONA MINES IN NORTH AMERICA Version 1.0

-DEFINITIONS

-For the purposes of this methodology, the following definitions apply:

-Abandoned Mine Methane (AMM)
+Definitions

-Methane released from an abandoned mine.

-Abandoned Underground Mine A mine where all mining activity including mine development and mineral production has ceased, mine personnel are not present in the mine workings, and mine ventilation fans are no longer operative.
+For the purposes of this methodology, the following definitions apply: Methane released from an abandoned mine.
+Abandoned Mine Methane (AMM) Abandoned A mine where all mining activity including mine development and mineral Underground production has ceased, mine personnel are not present in the mine workings, and Mine mine ventilation fans are no longer operative.
 A mine must provide evidence to demonstrate it to be abandoned by the Mine Safety and Health Administration (MSHA) or other applicable state, provincial, or federal agencies to be eligible for an abandoned mine methane recovery activity.

-Abandoned Wells that are Reactivated

-Wells drilled for producing natural gas, dewatering, or providing a conduit to the mine workings that are retrofitted to recover methane gas from the mine workings.

-Active Surface Mine

-A permitted mine in which the mineral lies near the surface and can be extracted by removing the covering layers of rock and soil.
+Abandoned Wells drilled for producing natural gas, dewatering, or providing a conduit to the Wells that are mine workings that are retrofitted to recover methane gas from the mine workings.
+Reactivated Active Surface A permitted mine in which the mineral lies near the surface and can be extracted by Mine removing the covering layers of rock and soil.
 A mine must be classified by the Mine Safety and Health Administration (MSHA) or other applicable state, provincial, or federal agencies as active, intermittent, non-producing or temporarily idle in order to be eligible for an active surface mine methane drainage activity.

-Active Underground Mine A permitted mine most of which is located below the earth's surface.
-A mine must be classified by the Mine Safety and Health Administration (MSHA) or other applicable state, provincial, or federal agencies as active, intermittent, non-producing, or temporarily idle in order to be eligible for an active underground mine methane drainage or ventilation air methane activity.
+Active A permitted mine most of which is located below the earth's surface.
+A mine must be classified by the Mine Safety and Health Administration (MSHA) or other Underground applicable state, provincial, or federal agencies as active, intermittent, non-Mine producing, or temporarily idle in order to be eligible for an active underground mine methane drainage or ventilation air methane activity.
+Borehole A hole made with a drill, augur, or other tool into a coal seam, mine void, or surrounding strata from which mine gas can be extracted.

-Borehole

-A hole made with a drill, augur, or other tool into a coal seam, mine void, or surrounding strata from which mine gas can be extracted.
 This includes boreholes designated as methane extraction boreholes as well as other utility boreholes from which methane can be extracted.

-Coal

-Solid fuels classified as anthracite, bituminous, sub-bituminous, or lignite

-CAPTURING AND DESTROYING METHANE FROM COAL AND TRONA MINES IN NORTH AMERICA

-Coal Bed Methane (CBM or Virgin Coal Bed Methane) Methane-rich natural gas drained from coal seams and surrounding strata not disturbed by mining.
+Coal Solid fuels classified as anthracite, bituminous, sub-bituminous, or lignite Coal Bed Methane (CBM or Virgin Coal Bed Methane) Methane-rich natural gas drained from coal seams and surrounding strata not disturbed by mining.
 Coalbed Methane (CBM) Wells Wells drilled to recover and produce coalbed methane.
 CBM wells can be considered pre-mining CMM wells, however the extraction, capture, and destruction of virgin coalbed methane unrelated to mining activities is not eligible under this methodology.
 Converted Dewatering Wells Wells originally drilled and used with pumping equipment to remove groundwater from areas near mining activities that are retrofitted to recover methane gas.
 Emission Factor See ACR Standard for definition Enclosed Flare A flare that is situated in an enclosure for the purposes of safety, efficiency and accurate measurement of gas combustion.
 For purposes of this methodology, an enclosed flare is considered a flare.
 End-use Option A method of methane destruction deemed either eligible or ineligible for the purpose crediting under this methodology.
 Flare A combustion device that with a flame used to burn gas when mixed with combustion air; may be classified as "open" or "enclosed".
 Flow Meter Device used to measure the amount of gas flowing through a pipe as measured at a specific point(s).
-Gas Treatment Applying techniques to extracted mine gas such as dehydration, gas separation, and the removal of non-methane components to prepare the mine gas for an end-use management option, including pipeline injection.
-Gob The part of the mine from which the mineral and artificial supports have been removed and the roof allowed to fall in.
-Gob is also known as "Goaf."
-Generally regarded as the area behind the supports of a longwall mining machine.
-In-mine Boreholes A borehole or well drilled into an unmined seam from within the mine to drain methane from the seam ahead of the advancement of mining.
+Gas Treatment Applying techniques to extracted mine gas such as dehydration, gas separation, and the removal of non-methane components to prepare the mine gas for an end- use management option, including pipeline injection.